GDSL-UL/soft_install/docs/04-otherwin.md

 1. [Extra addon's](#otherWin_addons): put the final touches on the install
 1. [Success check](#otherWin_check): certify everything went smoothly

-Make sure you complete each successfully before moving on to the next.
+Make sure you complete each of them successfully before moving on to the next one.

 ### Requirements {#otherwin_reqs .unlisted .unnumbered}

-To complete successfully this installation route, you will need the following:
+To complete this installation route successfully, you will need the following:

 - A good internet connection
 - The `gds_py.yml` file that you can download on [this link](https://github.com/darribas/gds_env/raw/master/gds_py/gds_py.yml).
 Right click and "Save Link As" to download it to your computer, as illustrated in the blue box below.